QianqianJin606/Interesting_Tool/README.md

 # Interesting_Tool

-### The first tool achieves the function of transferring the voice to videos.
+### The first tool achieves the function of transferring the voice to text.

 - The first tool helps to record the voice. it is available that there are other recording files.